domfarolino/algorithms/src/algorithm_practice/Dynamic_Programming/houseRobber/README.md

 We could generate all 2<sup>n</sup> possible combinations of houses to rob, and see which ones provide the biggest amount of loot.
 Of course some of the 2<sup>n</sup>
-combinations will not be valid (we may choose to "rob" too houses in a row), so we'll need to only consider combinations/paths that don't rob consecutive houses, as candidate paths while we try and find the max.
+combinations will not be valid (they may imply "robbing" two houses in a row), so we'll need to only consider combinations/paths that don't rob consecutive houses as candidate paths, while we search for the max path.

 ## Complexity analysis